Fire & Ice (Kaskade album)

 Fire & Ice is the seventh studio album by American DJ and producer Kaskade.
 It was released on October 25, 2011, in the United States through Ultra Records.

 Reception

-The album debuted at No. 17 on the Billboard Top 200 chart and at No. 1 on the Dance/Electronic Albums chart, becoming Kaskade's first number-one on the latter.
-It also charted at number 6 on the Digital Albums chart and number 3 on the Independent Albums chart.
+The album debuted at No. 17 on the Billboard Top 200 chart and at No. 1 on the Dance/Electronic Albums chart, becoming Kaskade's first number-one album on the latter.
+It also charted at No. 6 on the Digital Albums chart and No. 3 on the Independent Albums chart.
 The album received mixed reviews from mainstream critics.

 Fire & Ice earned Kaskade his first Grammy nomination for Best Dance/Electronic Album in the 2013 Grammy Awards.
 Eventually, his next studio album Atmosphere met with similar success.